collegiumv/cv_jekyll/pages/academics/courses/moot-court.md

 ---
-title: Moot Court | PSCI 4v67.HN1
+title: Moot Court | PSCI 4V67
 layout: page
 ---

 #### Moot Court

-#### Instructor:
+#### Instructor: Dr. Barbara Kirby

-#### PSCI 4v67.HN1
+#### PSCI 4V67

-UT-Dallas Moot Court is one of the top undergraduate Moot Court programs in the country.
-Moot Court is an intellectually rigorous exercise in appellate advocacy, and develops the critical thinking, logical reasoning, and public speaking skills essential for law school success.
-Students are given a hypothetical case and about 20-25 actual precedents with which to construct both petitioner and respondent oral arguments on Constitutional Law issues to present to the Supreme Court of the United States.
-Classroom sessions will be used to develop, practice, and refine those oral arguments before guest judges.
-Students will then compete, in teams, against other schools in tournaments around the country.
-There will also be occasional quizzes to determine students’ knowledge of the record and case law.
+This course examines a hypothetical case which contains two constitutional issues.
+Based on approximately 20 actual precedents, students are expected to prepare arguments supporting both the petitioner and respondents on each constitutional issue.
+Students compete in tournaments against advocates from other universities.
+May be repeated for credit (12 semester credit hours maximum).
+Instructor consent required.